cern-eos/eos/doc/configuration/http_tpc.rst

 This can easily be done by adding a systemd custom configuration file for the FST service in ``/usr/lib/systemd/system/eos@fst.service.d/custom.conf``.

-.. :caption: Contenst of the custom.conf file
+.. :caption: Contents of the custom.conf file

 .. code-block:: bash